Justaus3r/Ccube/README.md

 ### Future Update:
 Depends if it is useful then i might update it.but i don't plan to do that now.

+### Credits:
+The icon for the executable is taken from [flaticon](https://www.flaticon.com/free-icon/function_1774103).credits for the icon goes to the author.

 ### License:
 Distributed under General public license version3(GPLV3).anyone is permitted to use,redistribute,modify the source code.this program is distributed in the hope that it will be useful,but WITHOUT ANY WARRANTY.